Hummingbird perched on feeder

 Print Friendly, PDF & Email

-Have you wondered what you can do to attract Hummingbirds to your home?
-Do you happen to be a bird-watcher or a gardener that enjoys seeing hummingbirds up close and you’re thinking of turning your backyard into a hummingbird sanctuary?
+Have you wondered what you can do to attract hummingbirds to your home?
+Do you happen to be a bird-watcher or a gardener who enjoys seeing hummingbirds up close, and you’re thinking of turning your backyard into a hummingbird sanctuary or hummingbird garden?

-There may be a few reasons that have been holding them back, or maybe your garden just needs a little encouragement to make it more appealing to them.
+There may be a few reasons holding them back, or maybe your garden needs a little encouragement to make it more appealing to them.

-There are a number of things for you to try that can spark some interest in them that just takes careful planning on your part.
-These are several things that you can do to attract hummingbirds into your backyard garden.
-Hummingbirds love flowers, check out my post on What Flowers To Plant In January.
+You can try several approaches to spark interest, but careful planning is required.
+Let’s discuss a few things you can do to attract hummingbirds into your backyard garden.
+Hummingbirds love flowers; check out my post on What Flowers To Plant In January.

 Attract Hummingbirds With Colorful Flowers

-One of the best ways that you can catch hummingbirds’ attention is by making your backyard garden area as colorful as possible.
-They love bright colors, such as yellow, orange, purple, and pink, but they especially love the color red.
+One of the best ways to catch hummingbirds’ attention is to make your backyard garden area as colorful as possible.
+Hummingbirds love bright colors like yellow, orange, purple, pink, and especially red.

 That’s why most hummingbird feeders come in red, along with red nectar.
 You can even use brightly painted garden decorations to help woo them into your garden area.